-Rosh Chodesh Nissan begins this Friday night, the 8th of April, and lasts for one day.
+Rosh Chodesh Nissan begins Monday night, the 27th of March, and lasts for one day.

 During Nissan, we celebrate the holiday of Passover.
 On Passover, we commemorate the Exodus from Egypt.
 It is a time of freedom, when we free ourselves from that which brings us down spiritually.

 Even today, many of us are still not yet free and are enslaved to our passions, to varying degrees.
 At the same time, we still maintain some level of moral purity.
 The goal is to raise it up a notch, thereby increasing our freedom.

 When you prepare for the holiday by removing leaven from your house, also remove spiritual pollution.
 To whatever extent you are ready, go through your books, magazines, music and videos, and get rid of those filled with profanity, lewdness or vulgarity; they downgrade your spiritually.